 It only takes a few months of heavy meth use for the severe effects to become visible to the naked eye.
 Meth users are often identified via “meth mouth,” which is severe damage caused to the teeth and gums from smoking methamphetamine.
 When looking at before and after photos of a meth user that may have only been taken months apart, they almost become unrecognizable.

 Faces of meth refer to decline & negative health consequences & facial appearances such as induced skin issues leading to facial fat and muscle loss.
-Probably the most common drug that causes skin picking disorder is meth.
+Meth is the most common drug that causes skin picking disorder.

 - Increased Energy and Alertness